hgoolee/chess-desktop/README.md

 ## Features
 Here are some introduction on each feature to help you get used to chess.
 Be sure to read carefully so that you can fully enjoy the game.

-Below is a screenshot of the in-game window.
+Below is a screenshot of the In-Game window.

 ![](/images/Chess%20for%20Desktop_InGame.png)